CurlyWurly-1/STM8S103F3P6-development-board/README.md

 # How to set up and install the software and components
 The above info covers this, however, please note the following tips and tricks
- - Remember you have to install the COSMIC compiler, the STVD software and the STVP software
+ - Remember you have to install 3 things in your Win10 PC - the COSMIC compiler, the STVD software and the STVP software
  - Download this "STM8S103" folder and all its contents to a new folder (e.g. call it "C:\ZST_STM8S103")

  - Create your workspaces in this folder ("C:\ZST_STM8S103")